PMMA Bone Cements

 One of INNOTERE's innovative developments is a ready-to-use 2-paste PMMA cement system with significantly improved handling properties.
 It is based on two paste components separately stored in a double-chamber syringe.
 By means of a static mixer, both components can be mixed directly at the operation site, which initiates the cement setting reaction.
 The innovative material system features:

 a constant cement viscosity during application

 an unlimited application time, also allowing interruption of the surgical procedure

-A further innovation by INNOTERE are bioactive PMMA-based bone cements, which show a significantly higher bone affinity index compared to conventional non-modified PMMA bone cements, indicating a highly significant increase of bioactivity.
-Furthermore, we could demonstrate that our bioactivation concept does not deteriorate important material properties like mechanics (compressive strength, bending strength), setting reaction (dough and setting time, hardening temperature) and monomer release.
-Several commercial PMMA-bone cements were successfully subjected to our modification for bioactivity, demonstrating that this technology is of general applicability.
+A further innovation by INNOTERE is a bioactive acrylic bone cement, which shows a significantly higher bone affinity index compared to conventional non-modified PMMA bone cements, indicating a highly significant increase of bioactivity.
+Furthermore, the bioactivation concept does not deteriorate important material properties like mechanics (compressive strength, bending strength), setting reaction (dough and setting time, hardening temperature) and monomer release.
+The bioactivation technology is of general use and can be applied to commercial available or customized PMMA bone cements.